 You may love the work you do.
 You may find the projects you work on fascinating, and you might even dig your boss, too.
 But your hour-long commute to and from the office every day?
 Not so much.

 Let’s say that you want to have complete and total control over your work schedule — and life.
 And frankly, who doesn’t?
 With a freelance job, you’ll achieve just that.
-The great thing about freelance work is that you choose who you want to work with, when you want to work, and for how long.
+The great thing about freelance work is that you choose who you want to work with, when you want to work and for how long.
 If you need chunks of time off between gigs (e.g., to go back to school or travel the world), you can do just that with a freelance job.
-Typically, freelancers will have more than one gig going at a time, and many can make upwards of the same salary of a full-time position.
-The downside: you need to always be on the prowl for new work, since freelance jobs have definite end dates.
+Typically, freelancers will have more than one gig going at a time, and many can make upwards of the same salary as a full-time position.
+The downside: you need to always be on the prowl for new work since freelance jobs have definite end dates.

 If you’re ready to find a better way to juggle work and life, a flexible job is the next logical step in your career.
 And it won't just be good for you: numerous studies have shown that employees with flexibility are more productive.
 And for each telecommuting employee, a company stands to save $10,000 annually in real estate and office expenses, etc. Plus, if your company prides itself on being eco-friendly, well, there’s no greener way to work than to be able to telecommute.